apache/mxnet/docs/tutorials/python/profiler.md

 ## The incorrect way to profile

-If you have just start to use MXNet, you might be tempted to measure the execution time of your model using Python's `time` module like shown below:
+If you have just started to use MXNet, you might be tempted to measure the execution time of your model using Python's `time` module like shown below:

 ```python
 from time import time